akeneo/pim-helpcenter/content/md/first-steps/manage-your-attributes.md

 **The attribute and all its relevant information will be deleted in Akeneo PIM.
 Once you have confirmed the action, it cannot be reverted.**

 ::: ee
-An attribute that is used for published product cannot be deleted.
+An attribute that is used in a published product cannot be deleted.
+You first need to unpublish the product(s) and then delete the attribute.
 :::

 ::: warning